 Salt Lake Community College, through its School of Applied Technology, is to serve the needs of secondary students in the Wasatch South Region, with the exception of Tooele County.
-Salt Lake Community College School of Applied Technology membership for secondary students remained the same as the previous school year.
+Salt Lake Community College School of Applied Technology membership for secondary students is holding steady.
 There has been an aggressive effort to provide high school CTE programming.